 - Take safety precautions – wear safety equipment, including gloves, dust mask, overalls, protective eye and footwear.

-- Be careful when using ladders and stepladders.
-Read the WorkSafe factsheet – Working with Ladders and Stepladders (external link) .
+- Be careful when using ladders and stepladders. (external link)

-- Make sure that someone is nearby and able to assist if you need help.
+- Make sure that someone is nearby and can help if you need it.

 - Stand on the framing when you are moving around the roof space to avoid damaging or falling through the ceiling.

-- Make sure the required clearances are in place for items that get hot, such as downlights, downlight transformers and flues.
+- Make sure the required clearances are in place for items that get hot, eg downlights, downlight transformers and flues.

-- Ensure that open downlights are free of potentially flammable debris such as loose fill insulation – if you find some debris, call a licensed electrician.
+- Make sure open downlights are free of potentially flammable debris like loose fill insulation – if you find some debris, call a licensed electrician.
 More on this is covered in the New Zealand Standard NZS 4246:2016 [PDF, 6 MB].

 Landlords can install insulation themselves, but there can be serious safety risks to both landlord and tenant if it’s not done properly, including: